manuelbl/SwissQRBill/README.md

 The Swiss QR bill library:

 - generates QR bills as PDF, SVG and PNG files
-- adds a QR bill to existing PDF file
+- adds QR bills to existing PDF files
-- generates payment slip (105mm by 210mm), A4 sheets or QR code only
+- generates payment slips (210mm by 105mm), payment part (148mm by 105mm), A4 sheets or QR code only
 - is multilingual: German, French, Italian, English, Romansh
 - validates the invoice data and provides detailed validation information
 - adds or retrieves structured bill information (according to Swico S1)